greenelab/greenelab.com/index.md

 css: home.css
 ---

-The Greene Lab is a [data science lab](https://en.wikipedia.org/wiki/Dry_lab) at the [Perelman School of Medicine](https://www.med.upenn.edu/).

-We are a team of researchers dedicated to answering important questions in biology and medicine.
+The Greene Lab is a team of researchers at the [Perelman School of Medicine](https://www.med.upenn.edu/) at the [University of Pennsylvania](https://www.upenn.edu/) dedicated to answering important questions in biology and medicine with computation.

-Our work focuses on bringing together publicly available "[big data](https://en.wikipedia.org/wiki/Big_data)", developing new computational methods to analyze that data, and creating tools to put those pieces into the hands of every biologist.
+We focus on bringing together publicly available "[big data](https://en.wikipedia.org/wiki/Big_data)", developing new computational methods to analyze that data, and creating tools to put those resources into the hands of every biologist.

 ![The Greene Lab team](images/team/group-photo-1.jpg)